dustinpfister/hexo_sitesource/source/_posts/nodejs-lowdb.md

 ```

 This demo should write a single object to the collection users if it is empty, and every time get and update the single record with a count, and date.

+## Do not forget to call .value()

+When getting a collection or a query for something I need to call value otherwise I am not going to get what I might expect.

 ## Conclusion